zollerp/RTD-AWF/source/class3/module4/module4.rst

 The purpose of this lab is to show the new DataSafe perpetual license in 13.1 and above (also part of Advanced WAF license).
 You will review the login page with and without DataSafe protections.
 You will enable and test encryption, obfuscation, and decoy fields.

-.. note:: Cudos to

 **Exercise 1 – TASK 1 - Review and Attack the Login Page**

-Purpose: Review ``Form Fields`` with the Developer Tools.
+Purpose: Review ``Form Fields`` with the Developer Tools of your Browser.

 Steps:

-    #.
-Connect to the Windows Client ``win-client`` via RDP (Select an appropriate screen resolution for your screen) ensuirng that you login with username/password as ``admin/admin`` (change user from default Administrator if required on the logon prompt screen).
+- Connect to the **Windows Client** (win-client) via RDP (Select an appropriate screen resolution for your screen) ensuirng that you login with username/password as **admin/admin** (change user from default Administrator if required on the logon prompt screen).
-    #.
-Once connected to the Windows client, open Firefox and access ``http://hackazon.f5demo.com/user/login``.
+- Once connected to the Windows client, open Firefox and access http://hackazon.f5demo.com/user/login
-    #.
-Right-click inside the Username or Email field and select Inspect Element.
+- Right-click inside the **Username or Email** field and select **Inspect Element**.
 The developer tools window will open.

-    #.
-Delete/rename the directories from the existing deployment.
+..

+   *Question:*

+   What is the **name** value for this field? username
+- Right-click inside the **Password** field and select **Inspect Element**.

+..

+   *Question:*
+   What is the **name** value for this field? password

-..note:: ``FOOD FOR THOUGHT``: How difficult would it be for malware to know which fields to grab to steal credentials from this page?
+.. note:: ``FOOD FOR THOUGHT``: How difficult would it be for malware to know which fields to grab to steal credentials from this page?
 How difficult would it be for an attacker to stuff credentials into these fields?
 They could simply put the stolen username into the “username” field and the stolen password in the “password” field.

 **Exercise 1 – TASK 2 - Review Methods for Stealing Credentials**

 Steps:

-    #.
-From the Windows client, in Firefox click the FPS Demo Tools Bookmark, without opening a new tab.
-This includes tools that behave like real malware.
+- From the Windows client, in **Firefox** click the **FPS Demo Tools** Bookmark, without opening a new tab.
+This includes tools that behave like real malware
-    #.
-On the login page of the Hackazon website enter your first name and P@ssw0rd! as password but do not click ``Sign In``.
+- On the login page of the Hackazon website enter your first name and **P@ssw0rd!** as password but do not click **Sign In**.
-    #.
-From the Demo Tools click ``Steal Password`` and then ``click`` on the password field
+- From the **Demo Tools** click **Steal Password** and then click on the password field.

-..note:: The “malware” is using JavaScript to grab the value of the password field out of the DOM (DocumentObject Model) even before the user submits it to the application.
+.. note:: The “malware” is using JavaScript to grab the value of the password field out of the DOM (DocumentObject Model) even before the user submits it to the application.

-    #.
-Click ``OK`` then clear the password you entered.
+- Click **OK** then clear the password you entered.
-    #.
-From the Demo Tools click ``Start Keylogger`` and then enter the same password as earlier.
+- From the **Demo Tools** click **Start Keylogger** and then enter the same password as earlier.
-    #.
-Watch the top of the Demo Tools.
+- Watch the top of the Demo Tools.

-The “malware” is using JavaScript to log the password as it is typed.
+- The “malware” is using JavaScript to log the password as it is typed.
 It could also send this capture data to some malicious site.

-    #.
-In the developer tools window that opened previously, select the Network tab (F12), then click the trash can icon to delete the requests.
+- In the developer tools window that opened previously, select the Network tab (F12), then click the trash can icon to delete the requests.
-    #.
-On the login page enter your first name as username and P@ssw0rd! as password and click Sign In.
+- On the login page enter your first name as username and P@ssw0rd! as password and click Sign In.

-    ..note:: Your login will fail, but your credentials were still sent to the web server.
+.. note:: Your login will fail, but your credentials were still sent to the web server.

    .. image:: ../pictures/module2/pipeline.png
        :align: center
        :scale: 50%

-    #.
-The user’s credentials are visible in clear text.
+- The user’s credentials are visible in clear text.
-    #.
-This is another way that malware can steal credentials.
+- This is another way that malware can steal credentials.
 By “grabbing” the POST request and any data sent with it, including username and password.

 **Exercise 1 – TASK3 – Perform a Form Field ``Web Inject``**

 Steps:

+- Return to the http://hackazon.f5demo.com/user/login page.

+.. note:: It should NOT have ?return_url= at the end of the URL in the address bar.

-    #.
-Right-click inside the Username or Email field and select Inspect Element again.
+- Right-click inside the **Username or Email** field and select **Inspect Element** again.
-    #.
-Right-click on the blue highlighted text in the developer tools window that opens and select Edit as HTML.
+- Right-click on the blue highlighted text in the developer tools window that opens and select **Edit as HTML**.

    .. image:: ../pictures/module2/pipeline.png
        :align: center
        :scale: 50%

-    #.
-Select all the text in the window and type Ctrl+C to copy the text.
+- Select all the text in the window and type **Ctrl+C** to copy the text.
-    #.
-Click after the end of data-bv-field="username"> and type <br>, and then press the Enter key twice.
+- Click after the end of **data-bv-field="username">** and type **<br>**, and then press the **Enter** key twice.
-    #.
-Type Ctrl+V to paste the copied text.
+- Type **Ctrl+V** to paste the copied text.

    .. image:: ../pictures/module2/pipeline.png
        :align: center
        :scale: 50%

-    #.
-For the new pasted entry, change the name, id, and data-by-field values to mobile, and change the placeholder value to Mobile Phone Number.
+- For the new pasted entry, change the **name**, **id**, and **data-by-field** values to **mobile**, and change the **placeholder** value to **Mobile Phone Number**.

    .. image:: ../pictures/module2/pipeline.png
        :align: center
        :scale: 50%

-    #.
-Click outside of the edit box and examine the Hackazon login page.
+- Click outside of the edit box and examine the Hackazon login page.

-..note:: This is an example of the type of “web injects” that malware can perform to collect additional information.
+.. note:: This is an example of the type of “web injects” that malware can perform to collect additional information.
 This same technique could be used to remove text or form fields.
 Note that this was done on the client side, in the browser, without any requests being sent to the server.
 The web application and any security infrastructure protecting it would have no idea this is happening in the browser.

-#.
-Close Firefox.
+- Close Firefox.

 **Exercise 2 – TASK1 – Review and Configure DataSafe Components**